markand/irccd/MIGRATING.md

 - The `watch` command no longer produce JSON output but only the original "human" format but may be used for scripts as it is honored through the semantic versioning.
+- The command `rule-info` has been removed because it is mostly the same as `rule-list`.

 Platform support
 ----------------